 - pay stubs

 People who have difficulty filling out the application may benefit from help from a representative, which people sometimes refer to as an advocate.
-A representative can be a lawyer or another disability advocate that the SSA has approved and a person has appointed to assist with their application.

-A person can contact their local Social Security office to request a list of professionals that assist with applications.
+A person can contact their local Social Security office to request a list of professionals who assist with applications.
 They can also find additional lists and resources online and through organizations such as the AARP, which was previously known as the American Association of Retired Persons.

 What to have ready when applying for SSDI